safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ---

 As a technical analyst in the GIS department you want to start experimenting with notifications in FME Server.
-The Directory Watch protocol seems like a good place to start, and you already were thinking about a shared folder where users place Shapefile datasets for adding to or updating the corporate database.
+The Directory Watch protocol seems like a good place to start, and you already were thinking about a shared folder where users place Shapefile datasets for adding to, or updating, the corporate database.

 <br>**1) Create Resources Folder**